Gabino Gaínza: Military career

+Royalist chief in the war in Chile

+In January 1814, he was sent to Chile by Viceroy José Fernando de Abascal y Sousa as captain general of the kingdom and commanding general of the royalist forces.
+He replaced Juan Francisco Sánchez, a captain who led the royalist forces in Chillán after the death of Brigadier Antonio Pareja.

+The instructions of Viceroy Abascal were to revive the war against the Chilean insurgents, which had fallen into a state of inactivity.
+Gaínza embarked from El Callao at the head of a force of 125 chosen men.
+This was augmented by the addition of 700 militiamen from Chiloé, after the arrival in Chile.

-The landing of Gaínza Fernández de Medrano in Arauco on 31 January 1814 could not be prevented by the troops of Bernardo O'Higgins, commander of the insurgents in this sector.
-On 3 February 1814 Gaínza Fernández de Medrano met with numerous Mapuches and obtained promises of their support and recognition of old treaties with the crown, as well as the promise of Toqui (War Chief) Mañil to supply 6,000 soldiers.
+The landing of Gaínza in Arauco on January 31, 1814, could not be prevented by the troops of Bernardo O'Higgins, commander of the insurgents in this sector.
+In Arauco on February 3, 1814, he met with numerous Mapuches and obtained promises of their support and recognition of old treaties with the crown, as well as the promise of Toqui (War Chief) Mañil to supply 6,000 soldiers.

-Illustration of the parliament of Quilín in Alonso de Ovalle's book Histórica Relación del Reyno de Chile.

-After arriving at Arauco Bay on the following 31 January and finding a Chiloé battalion there, he entered into relations with the main Mapuche leaders, celebrating with them at Parliament of Quilín, to whom Gaínza Fernandez de Medrano gave batons, medals and other gifts.
-Since the first Spanish–Mapuche parliaments in the 17th century it became an almost mandatory tradition for each governor to arrange a parliament with the Mapuches.

-Battles in Chile
+Gaínza was also able to add the forces of Chillán to his command.

-One of his columns, commanded by Ildefonso de Elorriaga, took Talca on 3 March 1814.
+One of his columns, commanded by Ildefonso de Elorriaga, took Talca on March 3, 1814.
 In this action a small, isolated unit of patriots was massacred.
 This incident, together with the heroic death of the commander of the insurgents, Colonel Carlos Spano, provoked a political crisis in Santiago.
 The Superior Governing Council presided over by Agustín Eyzaguirre had abandoned Talca only a few days before, moving towards the capital with nearly all the royalist forces of Talca as their escort.
-However, one result of this embarrassing situation in Talca was the fall of the Council.
+One result of this embarrassing situation was the fall of the Council.
 Francisco de la Lastra took control of the government as Supreme Director.

-The following day (4 March), Gaínza Fernandez de Medrano received another stroke of luck from one of his militia units, commanded by Clemente Lataño.
+The following day (March 4), Gaínza received another stroke of luck from one of his militia units, commanded by Clemente Lataño.
 This unit took prisoner José Miguel Carrera and Luis Carrera, old chiefs of the patriot army.
-Clemente Lataño fought for Gaínza Fernandez de Medrano in the Battle of Membrillar and the Disaster of Rancagua, among other military actions.
-But the capture in 1814 of the Carrera brothers, José Miguel and Luis, was what made him famous within Gabino's army.

-Gabino Gaínza Fernandez de Medrano was victorious at Cancha Rayada on the 29th of the same month; he also expanded the royalist territory with the squares of Concepción and Talcahuano.
 The successes of the royalist side had political repercussions among the insurgents.
 However, the outcome of the campaign became less certain with time.
 Neither side could achieve a decisive victory.
-Gabino Gaínza Fernández de Medrano and his officers were alternately victorious and defeated in the following actions:
+Gaínza and his officers were alternately victorious and defeated in the following actions: